 Project PI and Skåne Center

 Elia Psouni, PI and head of the Skåne center (Lic.
-Psychol., Docent, chair of Division of Developmental Psychology, Lund University) has expertise in research on attachment development, family relationships and mental health; wide range of internationally established assessment methods, combining in-depth investigation with epidemiological survey techniques; formal training in project leadership; long standing experience of research supervision.
+Psychol., Docent, chair of Division of Developmental Psychology, Lund University) has expertise in research on attachment development, family relationships and mental health; participatory research in longitudinal designs; wide range of internationally established assessment methods, combining in-depth investigation with epidemiological survey techniques; formal training in project leadership; long standing experience of research supervision.

 Västra Götaland Center

-Elin Alfredsson, University of Gothenburg (PhD, Lic. psychol/GU, MBHV-psykolog), heads the Västra Götaland center, has extensive experience of longitudinal intervention studies, liaises with the Regional BMHV units and organizes information on site.
+Elin Alfredsson, University of Gothenburg (PhD, Lic. psychol/GU, MBHV-psykolog), has extensive experience of longitudinal intervention studies.
+She heads the Västra Götaland center, liaises with the Regional BMHV units and organizes information on site.

 PhD students and Research Assistants